Maryland Survivor Benefits

 RETIREMENT/PENSION PLAN

-Members in the Pension System for Local Firefighters and Police Officers, administered through the State Retirement System, are covered from the first day on the job if they die while in the performance of duty.
+Most Maryland firefighters are in plans for public safety workers administered through the State Retirement and Pension System (depending on job title and start date).
 The benefit is equal to the annual earnable compensation at the date of death plus a return of any accumulated contributions with interest.
 A surviving spouse may elect to receive a monthly benefit in lieu of the lump sum.
 If there are only surviving children, the lump sum is the only available benefit.
 The lump sum consists of contributions with interest PLUS and annual benefit equal to 2/3 of Annual Final Compensation.

 In all cases, the local department should be contacted to ascertain the correct pension system for that department.